 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

-Applicants and students may request a handbook with additional information, which is also summarized on the departmental website (physiology.vcu.edu/education/phd).
-Please feel free to contact the graduate program coordinator with any questions.
+Additional information is summarized under the Education tab on the departmental website.
+Feel free to contact the graduate program coordinator with any questions.

 School of Medicine graduate program policies